judexzhu/judexzhu.github.io/_posts/2016-08-13-Docker-Engine.md

 * The command you want to run inside the container when it is launched, for example,```/bin/bash```

 In order, Docker Engine does the following:
 * **Pulls the ```ubuntu``` image:** Docker Engine checks for the presence of the ubuntu image.
 If the image already exists, then Docker Engine uses it for the new container.
-If it doesn’t exist locally on the host, then Docker Engine pulls it from Docker Hub.
+If it doesn’t exist locally on the host, then Docker Engine pulls it from [Docker Hub][1].
+*  **Creates a new container:** Once Docker Engine has the image, it uses it to create a container.
+*  **Allocates a filesystem and mounts a read-write layer:** The container is created in the file system and a read-write layer is added to the image.
+*  **Allocates a network / bridge interface:** Creates a network interface that allows the Docker container to talk to the local host.
+*  **Sets up an IP address:** Finds and attaches an available IP address from a pool.
+*  **Executes a process that you specify:** Runs your application, and;
+*  **Captures and provides application output:** Connects and logs standard input, outputs and errors for you to see how your application is running.

+You now have a running container!
+Now you can manage your container, interact with your application and then, when finished, stop and remove your container.